vxsh4d0w/security-api-solutions/Samples/MISP/README.md

 # MISP to Microsoft Graph Security Script
+The <b> MISP to Microsoft Graph Security Script </b> enables you to connect your custom threat indicators or Indicators of Comprosmise (IoCs) and make these available in the following Microsoft products: **[Azure Sentinel](https://azure.microsoft.com/en-us/services/azure-sentinel/)**, **[Microsoft Defender ATP](https://www.microsoft.com/en-us/microsoft-365/windows/microsoft-defender-atp/)
+)**. <br/>
-The script provides clients with MISP instances to migrate threat indicators to the Microsoft Graph Security API.
+The script provides clients with MISP instances to migrate threat indicators to the [Microsoft Graph Security API](https://aka.ms/graphsecuritydocs).

+For more information on Microsoft Graph Security API visit [Microsoft Graph Security API](https://aka.ms/graphsecuritydocs). <br/>
+For more information on Microsoft Graph visit [Microsoft Graph](https://developer.microsoft.com/en-us/graph). <br/>
-For more information on MISP visit https://www.misp-project.org/
+For more information on MISP visit https://www.misp-project.org/.

 ## Prerequisites
 Before installing the sample: